jk11demo/COMP5202/content/Week01/index.md

 ---

 Pair programming is an important skill to have, but it is also a fairly new concept.
-Basically you share a single machine between 2 people or you have someone else view your screen as you code.
+You share a single machine between 2 people, or you have someone else view your screen as you code.

 Watch this little video about what pair programming is and team up with someone in your class.

 Note that you are helping each other and it also means you need to be able to tell someone when they are wrong.
 Don't abuse this power though - not everyone gets it right the first time, or the second, or third.....

-Before you watch this video, you need to log into moodle.
+Before you watch this video, you need to log into Moodle.
 For this use the link at the top of this page.

 <a href="https://www.lynda.com/Web-Design-tutorials/Web-Career-Clinic/432037-2.html" target="_blank">